ail-project/ail-website/professional-services.md

 layout: info
 ---

-AIL Professional Services (AILPS) is a program managed by the lead developers of the AIL Project to offer highly skilled services around AIL project and to support the sustainability of the Vulnerability Lookup ecosystem.
+AIL Professional Services (AILPS) is a program managed by the lead developers of the AIL Project to offer highly skilled services around AIL project and to support the sustainability of the AIL ecosystem.
 This initiative addresses the policy requirements of companies/organizations that need commercial support contracts.

 In addition to the best-effort support available through the usual support channels, AIL Professional Services are designed for companies and organizations that need their issues fast-tracked and prioritized.